jerzowwnn/ETH-AVAX-Module-2/README.md

 It also contains index.js, which is an application for the Assessment.sol contract.
 It displays the results of the function in its frontend.
 This script offers the following features and functionalities:
 - Front-end functionality that allows users to withdraw from and deposit funds to their wallet.
-- Display theie transaction details.
+- Display their transaction details.

 # Prerequisites
 In using the files contained in this repository, one must have the following: